magistraapta/magistraapta/README.md

 ### Hi there 👋
 ### I'm Magistra Apta
-Interested in Machine Learning, Data Science, and iOS Programming
+Undergrad CS student who interested in theoritical and applied Machine Learning model.
+Love working with data.

 📫 How to reach me: magistraagis@gmail.com